LysergikProductions/RVAS-Core/README.md

 ##### Dependencies

-At this time, only ProtocolLib and ArmorEquipEvent is required for the plugin to run correctly.
+At this time, only ProtocolLib and ArmorEquipEvent are required for the plugin to run correctly.
 Use Paper 1.16.5 Build #446 or newer.

 #### Building from Source